A Low-Complexity Graph-Based LMMSE Receiver for MIMO ISI Channels with M-QAM Modulation: LLR EXCHANGE ALGORITHM COMPATIBLE WITH THE GRAPH APPROACH

-and $L(c_{k,j}^q)$ in (\ref{eqn:inform_seq_Z}) denotes the extrinsic bit LLR value related to the $q^{th}$ bit of the $k^{th}$ transmitted symbol from the $j^{th}$ antenna.
+$L(c_{k,j}^q)$ in (\ref{eqn:inform_seq_Z}) denotes the extrinsic bit LLR value related to the $q^{th}$ bit of the $k^{th}$ transmitted symbol from the $j^{th}$ antenna.
 Since we are interested in the reliability at the output of the APP decoder after each turbo iteration, we compute (\ref{eqn:info_content}) by taking $L(c_{k,j}^q) = L_{APP}(c_{k,j}^q)$ in (\ref{eqn:inform_seq_Z}) where $L_{APP}(c_{k,j}^q)$ denotes the extrinsic bit LLR values at the output of the APP decoder.
-Using Monte Carlo simulations for the SISO-ISI scenario under $64$-QAM detailed in Section~\ref{sec:Simulation_LLR}, we obtain the average information content at the output of the APP decoder with respect to the number of turbo iterations for different SNR values.
-Consequently, the resulting convergence characteristics of the proposed LLR exchange method is given in Figure~\ref{fig:llr_converg}.
+Using Monte Carlo simulations for the scenarios in Section~\ref{sec:Simulation_LLR}, we obtain the average information content at the output of the APP decoder with respect to the number of turbo iterations for different SNR values.
+As more interesting, convergence characteristics of the proposed LLR exchange method under the severe ISI scenarios is given in Fig.~\ref{fig:llr_severe_10}.

-It can be seen in Figure~\ref{fig:llr_converg} that the reliability of the extrinsic information converges to a point with the growing number of turbo iterations.
+It can be seen from the results that the reliability of the extrinsic information converges with the increasing number of turbo iterations.
 Moreover, for larger SNR values, the information content converges to a larger value (meaning more reliable estimation) much faster.
-For example, for $E_s/N_0=12.77$ dB, only $5$ turbo iterations are sufficient for the information content to converge to a much higher value than the convergence points for smaller SNR values.
+We also observe that the convergence speed is dependent on the channel condition: more severe ISI channel needs more turbo iterations.
+However, LMMSE-WP converges in all cases, even in severe ISI channel.

-Overall, LMMSE equalization with the proposed extrinsic LLR exchange method is advantageous with its reduced complexity, superior performance results and satisfactory convergence properties.
+Overall, LMMSE equalization, which is known to be advantageous in terms of its reduced complexity, superior performance results and satisfactory convergence properties for BPSK signalling~\cite{Guo2008}, becomes a good solution for $M$-QAM modulation with the proposed extrinsic LLR exchange method.